ilyakashtelyan/pmc-docs/docs/source/inst.rst

   OT_[MS#]_supplementary_proof.pdf
 | c.
 Any additional supplementary materials proofs (if present) =
   OT_[MS#]_supplementary_proof[ID].pdf
-| Note: [ID] is a sequential number of the supplementary proof file,
-  starting with 2.
+.. note:: [ID] is a sequential number of the supplementary proof file, starting with 2.
 So, if an article requires three PDF supplementary proof files, the ID will be 2 for the second file and 3 for the third file.